syntevo/syntevo.github.io/SmartGit/Latest/Preferences.md

 you are sure you know Git well enough to understand the consequences of forced push.

-### Log

-When **Contact gravatar.com to show images for the users** is selected, a hash of the email address is generated and then gravatar.com is contacted to request the belonging graphic which the user first has to configure there.

 ## Git Executable

 You can specify which **Git Executable** should be used by SmartGit.